-and forwarded to the Chair.
-Upon receipt the Chair will canvass other Full Members to confirm the requirement for an extraordinary meeting and ascertain the most convenient venue and timing.

-Page 2 of 4

-CHAIR
+CHAIR AND VICE-CHAIR

+The Chair and Vice-Chair of the Commission shall be from Full Members of the Commission, elected on a rotational basis.
+Under normal circumstances, nominations shall be called for from Full Members for the positions of Chair and Vice-Chair at the Conference prior to each IHO Assembly.
+The Chair and Vice-Chair shall be elected for a three-year term by a simple majority of those Full Members present.

-At the conclusion of the Conference the Chair for the next Conference shall be elected and shall take up his/her duties within three months following the Conference.
-The Chair shall remain in office until the end of the next Conference but may stand for re-election.
+The Chair and Vice-Chair shall take up their duties within four months following the Conference.
+The incoming Chair shall provide the Secretariat for the Commission for their term in office.

-A Vice-Chair shall be elected at the same time, in case the Chair requires a deputy to attend to the affairs of the Commission, including chairing of the Conference in the absence of the Chair.

-In the interval between Conferences the outgoing Chair shall conclude the business of the last Conference within three months.
-Thereafter the incoming Chair shall provide the secretariat for the Commission and shall attend to all matters of interest by correspondence.
+The Conferences of the Commission are conducted by the Chair with the assistance of the Vice-Chair.

-If the Chair, or the Vice-Chair, is unable to officiate, he/she shall be replaced by his/her successor or deputy in his/her office.
+If the Chair is unable to officiate at a Conference, they will be replaced by the Vice-Chair.
+If both are unable to officiate, they shall each be replaced by their designated Representative.

-In the absence of both the Chair and Vice-Chair at a Conference, the quorum attending shall appoint a Conference Chair to facilitate proceedings.

-RESOLUTIONS AND DECISIONS
+ACTIONS AND DECISIONS

+Voting shall be by a show of hands, except when electing the Commission’s Representative(s) on the IHO Council.

-The resolutions and decisions of the Conference should normally be reached by consensus of the Members.
-If consensus cannot be reached, resolutions and decisions, except those relating to the Statutes, shall be by a simple majority of Full Members in attendance.
+The actions and decisions of Conferences should normally be confirmed by general agreement of those Full Members present.
+If opinion is divided, actions and decisions, except those relating to these Statutes, may be decided by a simple majority of those Full Members in attendance, either in-person or virtually.

-Should a vote be required, in the absence of consensus of Members, Full Members only will be entitled to vote, each having the right to one vote.
-The voting shall be by a show of hands.

-At the end of the Conference, the Chair shall read the text of the decisions taken during the Conference.
-All decisions become operative within three months after the Conference.
+At the end of the Conference, the Chair shall read the text of the actions and decisions taken during the Conference.
+All decisions become operative immediately.

-The Chair shall dispatch within one month of the close of the Conference a copy of the Summary Report containing the discussions, decisions and recommendations of the Conference for verification or comment to each Member, Associate Member and Observer.
-Comments are to reach the Chair within one month of the receipt of the Summary Report.
+The Chair shall, within one month of the close of the Conference, provide to each attending Full Member, Associate Member, and Observer a Draft Report containing the discussions, actions, and decisions of the Conference.
+The Full Members shall send the Chair their approval of, or any amendments to the Draft Report within one month of its receipt.
+Associate Members and Observers may comment on the Draft Report.
+Any objection shall be resolved by correspondence.

+The Final Report of the Conference shall be sent to the Commission’s Full Members, Associate Members, Observers and the IHO Secretariat.

+Subjects may, if necessary, be discussed between Conferences and decided by correspondence.

 SECRETARIAT FUNCTIONS